 The characteristics of the shower faucets are substantially those shown for the other types of tap used in the bathroom.
 Also, in this case, the choice is very wide, both regarding features and in terms of design.
 In general, you can choose between external or built-in faucets, both with a thermostat or with mixers or, again, with double hot and cold output.

-Some tips for buying bathroom faucets
+Some tips for buying bathroom taps

 The first advice is regarding the purchase of the taps is to focus on a single collection so that all the elements are combined giving a sense of continuity to the overall design of the room.